Harlington Upper School: New buildings

 Between October 2003 and April 2006, the school underwent a major building and refurbishment programme as part of the Mid-Bedfordshire PFI scheme.

 In November 2006, the Mid-Bedfordshire PFI scheme was officially opened by the Queen during a visit to Bedfordshire at neighbouring Samuel Whitbread Upper School.

+Events

+In 2019, to mark World Mental Health Day, students and staff organized a body-positive fashion show featuring clothing adorned with personal messages about body confidence.
+Held at the Harpur Centre in Bedford, the event aimed to encourage over 1,000 participants to reflect on self-image, promote self-acceptance, and raise awareness of mental health challenges influenced by societal and media pressures.

 Science College and Academy

 In September 2006 the school gained specialist Science College status.
 The school continues to teach the full range of National Curriculum subjects, but uses its strength and expertise in Science and Mathematics to support other schools and the local community.
 The school has also been selected by the DfES and the Specialist Schools Trust to become a Deep Support Hub for the Eastern Region.

 On 1 March 2012, Harlington Upper School officially became an academy.